MolSSI/QCFractal/docs/qcfractal/source/managers_hpc.rst

 =============================================

 High-performance computing (HPC) clusters are designed to complete highly-parallel tasks in a short time.
-Properly leverging such clusters requires utilizing large numbers of compute nodes at the same time, which requires special configurations for the QCFractal manager.
+Properly leveraging such clusters requires utilizing large numbers of compute nodes at the same time, which requires special configurations for the QCFractal manager.
 This part of the guide details several routes for configuring HPC clusters to use either large numbers tasks that each use only a single node, or deploying a smaller number of tasks that use